 Terrascope offers weekly lunches and study sessions during the semester, other year-round outings and activities, and 24-hour access to the Terrascope lounge (located in the center of campus).

-First-year students are matched with Terrascope-affiliated faculty who offer academic advising through freshman year.
-Upperclassman Associate Advisors are also a key part of Terrascope’s support network, along with our diverse community of staff, MIT alumni, and upperclassmen who help freshmen navigate MIT.
+First-year students are matched with Terrascope-affiliated faculty who offer academic advising throughout the first year.
+Upperclassman Associate Advisors are also a key part of Terrascope’s support network, along with our diverse community of staff, MIT alumni, and upperclassmen who help first-year students navigate MIT.
 Terrascope’s frequent community gatherings, student lounge, and faculty involvement make it easy for our students to find help, academic advice, and friends to lend them a hand.